 Quant Analyst ensures that the data and the related models are user-friendly, credible, and error-free.
 It involves a lot of hard work, and the process is truly cumbersome.

 Quant Strategist usually develops and designs mathematical models for formulating strategies and trading algorithms.
-They only focus on different modeling specialties like risk mitigation, predatory tactics, and optimal liquidation.
+They only focus on modeling specialties like risk mitigation, predatory tactics, and optimal liquidation.

 A developer is responsible for executing the model designed by Quant strategists.
 He is also involved in writing programs and maintaining the code so that the traders can do their jobs smoothly.